jakins94/Land-of-Heroes-3/README.md

 This project includes a client and server.
 The server uses MongoDB to hold user account information and other data later on, such as stats for randomly generated items.

 Current features include:
--Multiplayer
+Multiplayer
--Playable on browser for desktop and mobile devices -User account creation, loading and saving
+Playable on browser for desktop and mobile devices User account creation, loading and saving
--Player vs Monster Combat system
+Player vs Monster Combat system
--Pathfinding
+Pathfinding
--Animated players and enemies
+Animated players and enemies
--Chat system
+Chat system
--Map loading
+Map loading
--Map changing
+Map changing

 Future planned features:
 -Player vs Player open world, full loot combat